EbinPhilip/eatnow/README.md

 ### 1) User account : USER APIs
 1) Create a user account, with a unique user-id.
 2) Login with this user-id to get a user token.
 3) Create an address for the user, using the token.
-Keep the address coordinates with the the town of [Kottayam](https://goo.gl/maps/418YqgD2kbRjadEMA).
-All the restaurant data used in this app is from Kottayam.
+Keep the address coordinates within the the town of [Kottayam](https://goo.gl/maps/418YqgD2kbRjadEMA).
+All the restaurant data populated in the DB is from Kottayam.
 4) The address index return in the last step, along with the user-id is used to uniquely identify a user address.

 ### 2) Search for restaurants/items : Search APIs